resolve109/study-aws-sa/aws-study-guide.md

   - Retains the same database engine for minimal code changes
   - Multi-AZ RDS deployment ensures high availability
   - Oracle migration process validated as minimal-impact with Multi-AZ support.
+- **Large Database Migration**:
+  - For migrating large (e.g., 20 TB) databases with minimal downtime:
+    - Use AWS Snowball Edge Storage Optimized device for initial data transfer
+    - Implement AWS DMS with AWS SCT for schema conversion and replication of ongoing changes
+    - Continue replication after Snowball data is loaded to sync any changes made during transfer
+  - More cost-effective than Snowmobile for databases under 100 TB
+  - More suitable than Compute Optimized Snowball for straightforward data migrations
+  - Less expensive and faster to set up than dedicated Direct Connect for one-time migrations
+  - Provides a balanced approach between cost and minimizing downtime

 ## Caching Services